23 Mar 22 | 15:39:35

 Beyond expanding your reach though, hashtags can be useful for developing trends or running competitions.
 They can be a useful filtering tool, so when you ask users to get involved and post in some way to do with your company, asking them to use a unique hashtag will allow you to see all the relevant posts at once.

-We have delved into the world of social media best practices before, but this time we wanted to focus particularly on hashtags.
 Whilst there isn’t really a right or wrong way to use hashtags, there are ways to get the most out of them to help you achieve your social media goals.